ksmpooh/SungminCode/KCDC/KCHIP_basic_protocol/README.md

 Original chip data format is CEL file.
 We need to change Plink file format(ped and map).
 First genotype call using APT ( Affymetrix Power Tool)

+In this step, it needs CEL files and CEL files list txt(colnames : cel_files)

 #### 1.2 SNPolisher (by batch)

 #### 1.3 Sample QC (by batch)
 #### 1.4 merge
 #### 1.4 SNP QC